google/ExoPlayer/troubleshooting.md

 `SimpleExoPlayer` on the wrong thread (check the reported stack trace!).
 ExoPlayer instances need to be accessed from a single thread only.
 In most cases, this should be the application's main thread.
 For details, please read through the ["Threading model" section of the ExoPlayer Javadoc][].
+If you want to ensure that the player is always used on the correct thread, you should set `SimpleExoPlayer.setThrowsWhenUsingWrongThread(true)` to enforce it.

 #### How can I fix "Unexpected status line: ICY 200 OK"? ####